the-azure-lab/learning-bicep/getting-started/README.md

-# Getting started with bicep
+# Getting started with bicep in 1-2-3

 You want to get started playing around with bicep, but you are not sure where to start?